Currently Enrolling Trials

 Vesicare/VESIcare LS contains solifenacin, a competitive muscarinic receptor antagonist.
 Muscarinic receptors play an important role in several major cholinergically mediated functions, including contractions of urinary bladder smooth muscle.
 Antagonism at these receptors has been shown to reduce tonus (elastic tension) of the urinary bladder and slow parasympathetic contractions.

-VESIcare LS is specifically indicated for the treatment of neurogenic detrusor overactivity (NDO), a form of bladder dysfunction related to neurological impairment, in children ages two years and older.
+VESIcare LS is specifically indicated for the treatment of neurogenic detrusor overactivity (NDO), a form of bladder dysfunction related to neurological impairment, in children ages 2 years of age and older.